bennettpeter/MythTV-LeanCapture/README.md

 If the process is interrupted (e.g. by control-C in the terminal window), one recording will be incomplete.
 You can start the script again and it will restart the incomplete recording from the beginning again, so you won't lose anything.

+### XFinity Video on Demand

+Some series are available fro streaming for a time after the broadcast.
+Some may also be available for an extended time.
+There is a script to record from these.

+The same comments apply as for XFinity DVR regarding installation and running scan.

+Run this command in terminal.
+Without parameters it shows you the command syntax.

+    /opt/mythtv/leancap/leanxvod.sh

+Required parameters are title, season, episode.
+It is best to first logon to the fire stick and search the XFinity application to make sure what is available.
+Only "free to you" episodes can be recorded here.

+You can record a bunch of episodes by putting them in a script and running it.
+For example put the following in a file and run it.
+This is useful if you missed some episodes.

+    #!/bin/bash
+    /opt/mythtv/leancap/leanxvod.sh -t "Young Sheldon" --season 5 --episode 5
+    /opt/mythtv/leancap/leanxvod.sh -t "Young Sheldon" --season 5 --episode 6
+    /opt/mythtv/leancap/leanxvod.sh -t "Chicago P.D." --season 9 --episode 7
+    /opt/mythtv/leancap/leanxvod.sh -t "Chicago P.D." --season 9 --episode 8

+Each episode is written to a file in a subdirectory of the VID_RECDIR from leancapture.conf.
+Each recording is placed in a sub directory names for the series title, with the recording being named with original airdate, season and episode, and subtitle.

 ### Unplugging or Replugging any USB devices

 If any usb capture devices are unplugged or replugged, you need to restart the service: